-When unlawful discrimination is alleged in the Disciplinary Review Conference, the appropriate Human Resources Office will review any facts which may have been provided to the Department of Equity and Diversity Services.
+When unlawful discrimination is alleged in the Disciplinary Review Conference, the appropriate Human Resources Office will review any facts which may have been provided to the Equity, Civil Rights and Title XI Office (ECRT).

 - GRIEVANCES: Grievances filed by employees concerning disciplinary layoff, written reprimand in lieu of layoff, termination or discharge are submitted directly at Step 3 of the grievance procedure.
 (See SPG 201.08 “Grievance Procedure”)

-- BENEFITS: When a employee is terminated, the employee should contact the Benefits Office for details regarding the status of their benefit programs.
+- BENEFITS: When employment has been terminated, the employee should contact the Shared Services Center for details regarding the status of their benefit programs.

 - RETIREMENT: If an employee subject to discharge is eligible to retire, in consultation with Human Resources, consideration may be given to allow voluntary retirement in lieu of discharge.